 International Baccalaureate (IB) Diploma: 24 points (4, 4 at HL)

-SQA HNC / BTEC Level 4 HNC: Computer Technology; Computing; Computing: Software Development, or relevant discipline
+SQA HNC / BTEC Level 4 HNC: Computer Technology or Computing or Computing: Software Development or other relevant discipline

-SQA Advanced Highers: CCD including Computing or evidence of programming
+Scottish Advanced Highers: CCD including Computing or CCD with evidence of programming (112 UCAS Tariff points)

 International Baccalaureate (IB) Diploma: 28 points